Colleen A. Rivers

 In 2016, Rebecca began working at the Law Office of Marie A. Mattox, P. A. While at the Law Office of Marie A. Mattox, she gained specialized knowledge in Plaintiff representation in civil cases, including employment discrimination, retaliation, wrongful termination, wrongful death, sexual harassment and other related matters.

-When she is not busy at Thompson, Crawford & Smiley, Rebecca enjoys spending time with her husband and three children, as well as, being an active member of Destiny Church in Tallahassee, Florida.
+When she is not busy at Thompson, Crawford, Brown & Smiley, Rebecca enjoys spending time with her husband and three children, as well as, being an active member of Destiny Church in Tallahassee, Florida.

 Paralegal for William H. Crawford and Beth A. Miller